SapphicMoe/sapphic.moe/README.md

 - Edit the [`site.config.ts`](src/site.config.ts) file.
 This acts as the website's configuration.
 - Edit the [`footer.astro`](src/components/footer.astro) file.
-- Edit the [`index.mdx`](src/pages/index.mdx) file.
+- Edit the [`index.astro`](src/pages/index.astro) file.
 This is the main content that will be displayed on the site.
 - Optional:
     - Change the `site` variable in [`astro.config.ts`](astro.config.ts) if you plan on making your site public.
-    - Edit the variables found in [`custom.scss`](src/styles/custom.scss) to stylize the website to your needs.
+    - Edit the variables found in [`tailwind.config.cjs`](tailwind.config.cjs) to stylize the website to your needs.
     - Edit the [`public`](public/) folder's contents.
-        - I would appreciate if you credited me in the [`public/credits.txt`](public/credits.txt) file if you do decide to edit that. ❤️
+        - I would appreciate if you credited me in the [`public/credits.txt`](public/credits.txt) file. ❤️

 ## Hosting in a local environment